rtlcopymemory/Smashcords2Blog/Smashcords2Blog/hugo-template/content/_index.md

 ### I'm a Discord admin and I want my blog
 The bot is open source and everyone is free to host their own and edit the code.
 This bot will also be hosted by the maintainer.
-You can find them on Discord as "Sesilaso 🐾#0929".
+You can find them on Discord as "".
 The "official" bot is only meant for Smashcords.